comp0160/comp0160.github.io/coursework-nojekyll.md

 ## Submission

-Submit your report via [Moodle](https://moodle.ucl.ac.uk/course/view.php?id=41697).
-The [submission page](https://moodle.ucl.ac.uk/mod/assign/view.php?id=6128061) will be available from 10 Feb 2025.
-Deadline for submissions is **18 March 2024 at 1600 GMT**.
+Submit your report via [Moodle](https://moodle.ucl.ac.uk/course/view.php?id=33682).
+The submission link will be available from 29 Jan 2024.
+Deadline for submissions is 18 March 2024 at 1600 BST.